norcams/docs-enduser/docs/known-issues.rst

 The instance web console is configured with EN keymapping.
-This may be an issue for users with other locales, like NO. If you experience problems with keymapping (for example, special characthers may map to enexpected keys, or not at all), change keymapping for your local browser to EN.
+This may be an issue for users with other locales, like NO. If you experience problems with keymapping (for example, special characthers may map to unexpected keys, or not at all), change keymapping for your local browser to EN.
 This is done differently in different operating systems.
 Please refer to the operating system documentation.